liballeg/allegro5/readme_a5.txt

 	$ mkdir Build
 	$ cd Build

 Run `cmake` with whatever options you want.
-Some common options are, with defaults in brackets:

-- GRADE_STANDARD -- Build release library (on)
-- GRADE_DEBUG -- Build debug library (off)
-- GRADE_PROFILE -- Build profiling library (off)
-- SHARED -- Build shared libraries (on)
-- STATIC -- Build static libraries (on)
+See below for examples.
 If you're not sure about any option, just leave it at the default.

 *Note:* MinGW users: if you have `sh.exe` in your PATH you should call CMake